patchthecode/patchthecode.github.io/MainTutorial2.md

 Selection should now be complete.

 Loving this calendar so far?
 Don't forget to leave a star ★ rating on -> [Github](https://github.com/patchthecode/JTAppleCalendar).
-It is really appreciated for free-lancers like myself.
+For a free-lance coder like my self, ratings is one of the few ways to get recognition.
+Cheers.